-The example words are again given out of context and so you are again lumped with all these random words and phrases to learn with no idea about how you can use them in a sentence.
+The example words are again given out of context and so you are again lumped with all these random words and phrases to learn with no idea how you can use them in a sentence.

 These are again quite underwhelming to work through and each of them has a very short video for you to watch which teaches you how various letters are written.

-Next up are the Travelogue classes which I think are probably the best feature on the Rocket Russian platform although I’m not entirely sure if they’re actually part of the main course or are just a random unexplained bonus for you to work through.
+Next up are the Travelogue classes, which I think are probably the best feature on the Rocket Russian platform, although I’m not entirely sure if they’re actually part of the main course or are just a random unexplained bonus for you to work through.

-While I appreciate that the course seemingly progresses in difficulty, I just don’t understand how you’re ever meant to get to that level through solely using the Rocket Russian course.
+While I appreciate that the course seemingly progresses in difficulty, I just don’t understand how you’re ever meant to get to that level with the Rocket Russian course.
 It may be that the later Interactive Lessons and Language and Culture Lessons get a lot harder towards the end but, although I can’t be certain, the substandard material of the earlier lessons doesn’t fill me with hope that this is the case.

 In this part of the course I found the audio technology to be a bit dodgy because although it picked up my voice very quickly, the accuracy rating of how I pronounced certain Russian words was definitely off as it still gave me 100% ratings after having butchered something like ‘Vy mozhete mne prinesti?’.